 When men are preparing to enter the ministry, we often talk to them about the importance of surrounding themselves with faithful men.
 We teach them how to identify future leaders.
 We teach them how to preach.
 We encourage them to remain faithful to the Word.
-But when was the last time you heard a seminary commencement message encourage future pastors to also surround themselves with biblically literate women such as Priscilla?
+But when was the last time you heard a seminary commencement message encourage future pastors to also surround themselves with biblically literate women such as Priscilla in the Bible?

 Maybe you have, maybe you haven’t.
 But I hope by the end of this article you will see the importance of it.

-The Help of Women in the Bible Such as Priscilla
+The Help of Women Like Priscilla in the Bible

 When Paul ends his letters, he often speaks of those who are meaningful to him.
 He speaks of those who have helped him, sometimes he speaks of those who have left him, and he speaks of those who are partners in ministry.
 While Paul does provide qualifications for men in pastoral ministry, those verses are few compared to the general commands to all that he provides in his letters.
 And his general tone as he closes out his letters is one of community effort, rather than a male-only endeavor.
 Paul’s ministry is upheld by men and women serving faithfully, and as a result, the church is upheld by men and women serving faithfully.